Jonathan Swan

-Jonathan Swan (born August 7, 1985) is an Australian-American investigative journalist at The New York Times.
-He is best known for his 2020 Emmy-winning interview with then-US president Donald Trump.
+Jonathan Swan (born August 7, 1985) is an Australian and American investigative journalist at The New York Times.
+Raised in Sydney, Swan started out in journalism with Australian papers before immigrating to the United States.
+In 2016, he joined the newly founded media outlet Axios, covering US President Donald Trump's first administration.
+Swan broke several major stories and became a rising figure in political journalism, contributing to Axios's rise to prominence.
+But some of his reports, such as his 2018 interview with Trump, were called out for lacking insight and critique.

-Swan interviewed Trump in 2020 amid the COVID-19 pandemic.
-He was praised for fact-checking Trump's falsehoods and constantly challenging his remarks, which, according to journalists, exposed the President as unprepared.
+Swan interviewed Trump again in 2020 amid the COVID-19 pandemic.
+He drew media attention and acclaim for fact-checking Trump's falsehoods and constantly challenging his remarks, which, according to journalists, exposed the president as unprepared.
 His stunned facial expressions made in response to Trump's statements became a viral internet meme.
+A year later, Axios won the Emmy Award for Best Edited Interview for Swan's work.

+Swan, who had been reporting on Trump's second administration, published a critical account of it with Maggie Haberman in 2026 titled Regime Change.

 Early life and career

 Jonathan Swan was born on August 7, 1985, the eldest child of Lee Sutton and health reporter Norman Swan.
 Raised in Sydney, New South Wales, he grew up in a "very liberal" Reform Jewish household enrolled in the Emanuel Synagogue.

-At age 25, Swan entered into journalism, covering politics for The Sydney Morning Herald.
-Around this time, he also worked for The Age.
-Swan became known for his scoops—most notably, his revelations on parliamentarians abusing taxpayer funds as well as his unearthing a video of a senator hurling kangaroo feces at his brother.
-In 2014, as part of a fellowship with the American Political Science Association, Swan emigrated to the United States to work as a congressional aide at Washington, D.C.
+At age 25, Swan entered journalism covering politics for The Sydney Morning Herald.
+Around this time, he was a national political reporter for Fairfax Media.
+Swan became known for his scoops—most notably his revelations on parliamentarians abusing taxpayer funds and his unearthing a video of a senator hurling kangaroo feces at his brother.
+In 2014, as part of a fellowship with the American Political Science Association, Swan emigrated to the United States to work as a congressional aide in Washington, D.C.
 American politics intrigued him, and he had long aspired to venture into American journalism.
 After approaching several national media outlets, The Hill hired him.

 United States career

 Beginnings

 Swan began reporting on politics at The Hill in 2015.
-A year later, he joined Axios shortly before the company's founding, and it is at Axios that his career "accelerated."
+A year later, he joined Axios shortly before the company's founding, and it is at Axios that his career "accelerated", writes journalist Paul Farhi.